drdebian/ds3gdcp/CodeBook.md

     + sitting
     + standing
     + laying
+* variables:
-* variables: tidy set of all mean and standard deviation measurements for each subject and activity
+    + tidy set of all mean and standard deviation measurements for each subject and activity, averaged by subject and activity